darktable-org/dtdocs/content/contributing/translations-setup.md

 The language switcher in the theme only lists a language when translated `.{lang}.md` files exist for the current page — it uses Hugo's `.IsTranslated` and `.Translations` variables, which reflect actual files on disk, not `config.yaml` entries.
 A language present in `config.yaml` but listed in `disable-languages` will therefore not appear in the switcher, as no translated files are generated for it.
 Its `config.yaml` entry is dormant until it is removed from `disable-languages`.

-To enable a language, it should be present in `config.yaml` and `config-pdf.yaml` and absent from `disable-languages`.
+To enable a language, it should be present in `config.yaml`, `config-pdf.yaml` and `config-epub.yaml` and absent from `disable-languages`.

 To disable a language, it should be listed in `disable-languages`.
-The `config.yaml` and `config-pdf.yaml` entries can remain in place for when the language is re-enabled.
+The `config.yaml`, `config-pdf.yaml` and `config-epub.yaml` entries can remain in place for when the language is re-enabled.

-# Translating theme strings for website, epub, and PDF
+# Translating theme strings for website, EPUB, and PDF

-There are three themes for the darktable documentation: one for the HTML website, one for epub, and one for the PDF.
+There are three themes for the darktable documentation: one for the HTML website, one for EPUB, and one for the PDF.
 Each has a small set of UI strings (e.g. "Table of Contents", "Copyright", "Search") that must be translated manually — these strings are **not** managed by Weblate.

 1. Go to `themes/hugo-darktable-docs-theme/i18n`.
 2. Copy the file `en-us.yaml` and name the new file after your language using a locale code with a dash (e.g. `de-de.yaml`, `fr-fr.yaml`).